bcgov/entity/rfcs/rfc-create-ui-architecture.md

 Existing developers will have to use externalized/abstracted configuration/resources per filing type (ie, instead having them right there in the code) -- but the examples in this RFC should help to explain this.

-This is a "breaking change" for all existing filing types (beginning with the BCOMP IA), insofar as they need their resources extracted and their code refactored to handle differences with new filing types -- but this will be resolved by each new filing type added.
+This is a "breaking change" for all existing filing types (beginning with the Benefit Company IA), insofar as they need their resources extracted and their code refactored to handle differences with new filing types -- but this will be resolved by each new filing type added.

 The subject changes in the Create UI web app are not dependent upon, and do not affect, other Entity projects directly.
 However, ongoing development of other projects may be needed to support other filing/business types; that will be subject of other epics, RFCs, etc as needed.